Graduate Diploma Law (full-time)

 Pro Bono Unit

-The UWE Bristol Law Court Clinic provides opportunities for you to undertake legal pro bono work in and around Bristol in all areas of law.
+The UWE Bristol Business and Law Clinic provides opportunities for you to undertake legal pro bono work in and around Bristol in all areas of law.
 This includes providing advice and representation on family cases, including cases of domestic violence; and working with community groups.
-The unit won the Best New Pro Bono Activity at the Attorney-General's Pro Bono Awards 2011.

 Careers / Further study

 Studying for the GDL is a stepping stone in achieving a successful career as a solicitor or barrister.
-Many students who complete the GDL go on to study the LLM in Advanced Legal Practice (LPC LLM) or Bar Professional Training Course (BPTC) to achieve these career ambitions.
+Many students who complete the GDL go on to study the LLM in Advanced Legal Practice (LPC LLM) or LLM Bar Training Course to achieve these career ambitions.

 Watch Sarah's story and find out how studying the GDL and LPC have helped her land her training contract with leading law firm TLT.